What I’m Learning From My Experience with Postpartum Depression:

-How I Currently Deal my Postpartum Depression:
+How I Currently Deal With My Postpartum Depression:

 Ella is 9 months old now.
 You would think that everything was back to normal by now – it isn’t.
 I hope that my body chemistry gets back to normal soon.
-In the mean time, I still struggle occasionally.
+In the meantime, I still struggle occasionally.

 It sounds extreme, but I track my sleeping on my Fitbit Blaze.
 If I go below 5.5 hours for more than 2 nights in a row, I take steps.